 What exactly is a doula?

-The simple definition of a doula is that we provide emotional, physical and educational support for the birthing woman and her support team during pregnancy and birth.
+The simple definition of a doula is that we provide emotional, physical, educational and advocacy support for the birthing woman and her support team during pregnancy and birth.

 Doulas serve as advocates of their client's wishes and may communicate with medical staff to help the client make informed decisions.
-The doula is also an ally for the father or partner, who may have little experience with the labor process.
-Many fathers and partners experience birth as an emotional journey and find it hard to be objective.
-A responsible doula supports and encourages the father or partner in their support style rather than replacing them.
-(Wikipedia.com)
+The doula is also an ally for the spouse or partner, who may have little experience with the labor process.

 Where did the name "doula" come from?